-If you're concerned about changes to your care package because of a move to NHS continuing healthcare, your CCG should talk to you about ways that it can give you as much choice and control as possible.
-This could include the use of a personal health budget, with one option being a "direct payment for healthcare".
+If you're concerned about changes to your care package because of a move to NHS continuing healthcare, your ICB should talk to you about ways that it can give you as much choice and control as possible.
+This could include the use of a personal health budget, with 1 option being a "direct payment for healthcare".

 Can I refuse an assessment for NHS continuing healthcare?
 If I refuse, will I be able to get services from my local authority?

-If the CCG decides to arrange an alternative placement, they should provide a reasonable choice of homes.
+If the ICB decides to arrange an alternative placement, they should provide a reasonable choice of homes.

 Is it possible to pay top-up fees for NHS continuing healthcare?

-No, it isn't possible to top up NHS continuing healthcare packages, like you can with local authority care packages.
+No, it is not possible to top up NHS continuing healthcare packages, like you can with local authority care packages.